kompanek/drewkarnia-blog/src/content/blog/on-drunken-semiotics.md

   show the words and expressions
 - Create an accompanying video
 - Create a language "cheat sheet", possibly based on the notes below.
-- Colocutions (sp?) involving drunk like "stinking drunk" in English
+- Collocations (sp?) involving drunk like "stinking drunk" in English
 - Letting out the peacock ("puścic pawia" (sp?))
 - Find that article about ambivalence toward pigs, that weird Arabic-Polish paper
 - Cite that Wet versus Dry communities paper.
-- Look at the Mads Mikkelson move title translations, maybe as part of the wet-dry distiction.
+- Look at the Mads Mikkelson move title translations, maybe as part of the wet-dry distinction you see in the academic literature.

 Themes: